Celtics suspend coach Ime Udoka for 2022-23 season

 AP Sports Writers

-The Celtics said Thursday night that Udoka was suspended for “violations of team policies.”
-Earlier Thursday, two people with knowledge of the matter said Udoka was being sanctioned because of an improper relationship with a member of the organization.
-Those people spoke to The Associated Press on condition of anonymity because the team did not reveal that detail publicly.
+The people spoke to The Associated Press on condition of anonymity because the team did not reveal that detail publicly.
+In a statement issued Thursday night after a full day of wrangling over the terms of the punishment, the Celtics said Udoka violated team policies and left open the possibility that a longer separation could follow.

-“A decision about his future with the Celtics beyond this season will be made at a later date,” the Celtics said.
+“A decision about his future with the Celtics beyond this season will be made at a later date,” the team said.

+Assistant coach Joe Mazzulla will take over as interim coach, one of the people who spoke with The AP said.
+The defending Eastern Conference champions are scheduled to hold media day on Monday and open training camp on Tuesday in preparation for the Oct.
+18 season opener.

-Udoka, in a statement published by ESPN, apologized but did not offer detail.
+In a statement published by ESPN, Udoka apologized “to our players, fans, the entire Celtics organization, and my family for letting them down.”

-One of the people who spoke with The AP said Celtics assistant coach Joe Mazzulla will take over on an interim basis.

-Mazzulla interviewed for the Utah Jazz coaching job this summer, a position that ultimately went to Will Hardy, another of Udoka’s assistants in Boston last season.
-Udoka’s other assistant coaches were Damon Stoudemire, Ben Sullivan, Aaron Miles and Tony Dobbins.

-Udoka had a brilliant first season with the Celtics, finishing the regular season at 51-31 — going 26-6 in the final 32 games — and leading Boston past Brooklyn, Milwaukee and Miami on the way to the NBA Finals.
-The Celtics lost the title series to the Golden State Warriors in six games.
+A longtime assistant in his first NBA head coaching job, Udoka led Boston to a 51-31 record last season — going 26-6 in the final 32 games.
+The Celtics beat Brooklyn, Milwaukee and Miami on the way to the NBA Finals, where they lost to the Golden State Warriors in six games.

-Losing Udoka is going to be a significant blow to a team that is widely considered among the favorites to contend for an NBA title this season.
+The developments stunned the NBA and shook up a team that had been among the favorites to contend for a championship this season.
+It would be an unprecedented 18th title for the franchise.

-The developments are reminiscent of the shakeup across town in 2020 ago when Red Sox manager Alex Cora was suspended by Major League Baseball for a year for his role in a sign-stealing scandal at his previous job, with the Houston Astros.
+But in Boston, the story was reminiscent of the shakeup across town in 2020, when Red Sox manager Alex Cora was suspended by Major League Baseball for a year for his role in a sign-stealing scandal at his previous job, with the Houston Astros.
 Instead, the sides parted ways.

 After a last-place finish under Ron Roenicke in the pandemic-shortened season, Cora was re-hired a year later and welcomed back.

-The 45-year-old Udoka spent the bulk of his NBA playing career with San Antonio, then continued his time with Spurs coach Gregg Popovich by joining his staff as an assistant.
-Udoka was on the Spurs’ staff from 2012 through 2019, and it didn’t take long for him to become one of the names that tended to show up on the short list of candidates when head coach jobs opened.
+The 45-year-old Udoka spent the bulk of his NBA playing career with San Antonio and then joined Spurs coach Gregg Popovich’s staff as an assistant.
+Udoka was on the Spurs’ staff from 2012 through 2019, winning it all in ’14, and he quickly found his way onto short lists for open head coaching jobs.

-He spent the 2019-20 season in Philadelphia, the 2020-21 season in Brooklyn, and then the Celtics hired him in June 2021 as the successor to Brad Stevens — who moved into a front-office role.
+He spent the 2019-20 season in Philadelphia and the 2020-21 season in Brooklyn before the Celtics hired him in June 2021 as the successor to Brad Stevens — who moved up to the front office.
+In Year 1, Udoka finished fourth in coach of the year voting and the Celtics came within two wins of the championship.

 “The future is bright and we’re just getting started,” Udoka said after the NBA Finals.